lammps/lammps/doc/src/Errors_messages.rst

    This is because some dumps store the shape of the box.
 You need to use undump to discard the dump, change the box, then redefine a new dump.

+*Cannot use comm\_style cac with non CAC atom style* Self-explanatory.

+*Cannot use the CAC comm style without a CAC pair style* Self-explanatory.

 *Cannot change box tilt factors for orthogonal box* Cannot use tilt factors unless the simulation box is non-orthogonal.